talibyte01/talibyte01/README.md

 - 👋 Hi, I’m @talibyte01
-- 👀 I’m interested in learning new stuff and studying applied computer science.
+- 👀 Studying Applied Computer Science @ FHE.
-- 👩‍💻 I have a students job in IT Support
+- 👩‍💻 I have a students job in Software Development and worked almost two years in IT Support
-- :trophy:  I’ve passed my embedded systems course and my software engineering course in Uni.
+- :trophy:  I’ve passed my embedded systems course and my software engineering course with Java and C++ .
-- 🌱 I'm currently learning Android App programming with Kotlin as well as Information Retrieval and the basics of image processing.
+- 🌱 I'm currently learning Android App programming with Kotlin as well as Information Retrieval and Image processing.
 - 👥 I have an ongoing project about building a 2D Plotter out of DVD drives and my Android project is about building a drawing app.

 :octocat: Octocat